mattischrome/console-blog/content/posts/understated-classics-27/index.md

 ### I’ll lay it down, a ghost is born

-“I’m A Wheel” is a pallette-cleansing bit of punky noise, a song that dislodged the similar sounding “Kicking Television” from the track list.
+“I’m A Wheel” is a palette-cleansing bit of punky noise, a song that dislodged the similar sounding “Kicking Television” from the track list.
 Both tracks are pretty inconsequential and I wonder if “Kicking Television” didn’t come along too late to be on the album (it was played for the first time at the Portsmouth gig) because I think it’s the better song.

 Then along comes “Theologians” with all its anti-religious bluster “Theologians… don’t know nothing about my soul” and the repeated chorus of “a ghost is born”.
 The end refrain of “I’m a cherry ghost” lends a surreal aspect to the song and yet somehow makes complete sense.